Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Preliminaries

 \subsection{Notation and Definitions}

 In this section we establish our notation and define the class of randomization procedures that we will consider.
-Let $A_i \in \{0, 1\}$ be a binary variable which denotes the treatment received by a unit $i$ (we consider the extension to multiple treatments in Section \ref{sec:extensions}), and let $Y_i$ denote the observed outcome.
-Let $Y_i(1)$ denote the potential outcome of unit $i$ under treatment 1 and let $Y_i(0)$ denote the potential outcome of unit $i$ under treatment 0.
-The observed experimental outcome for each unit is related to their potential outcomes through the expression:

-Let $X_i \in \mathcal{X} \subset \mathbb{R}^d$ denote a vector of observed pre-treatment covariates for unit $i$.
-Let $Q$ denote the distribution of $(Y_i(1), Y_i(0), X_i)$.
+As in Section \ref{sec:discuss} let $(Y(1), Y(0))$ be potential outcomes for a binary treatment $A \in \{0,1\}$ and let $X \in \mathcal{X} \subset \mathbb{R}^d$ denote a vector of observed pre-treatment covariates.
+Let $Q$ denote the distribution of $(Y(1), Y(0), X)$.
 Throughout the paper we assume that all of our observations are generated by i.i.d draws from $Q$.
-We restrict $Q$ as follows: \begin{assumption} Q satisfies the following properties: \begin{itemize}[topsep = 1pt] \item $Y(a) \in [-M, M]$ for some $M < \infty$, for $a \in \{0, 1\}$, where the marginal distributions $Y(1)$ and $Y(0)$ are either continuous or discrete with finite support. \item $X \in \mathcal{X} = \bigtimes_{j=1}^d [b_j, c_j]$, for some $\{b_j, c_j\}_{j=1}^d$ finite. \item $X = (X_C, X_D)$, where $X_C \in \mathbb{R}^{d_1}$ for some $d_1 \in \{0, 1, 2, ..., d\}$ is continuously distributed with a bounded, strictly positive density. $X_D \in \mathbb{R}^{d - d_1}$ is discretely distributed with finite support. \end{itemize} \end{assumption} \begin{remark} The support assumptions imposed on $(Y(1),Y(0),X)$ in Assumption \ref{ass:bounded} are used frequently throughout the proofs of our results.
-However, they may be stronger than is desirable in some applications.
-For example, our assumption that $X$ be supported on a rectangle may fail in certain practical examples (see for example the set of covariates considered in Section \ref{sec:application}).
-Nevertheless, the simulation results presented in Sections \ref{sec:simulations} and \ref{sec:application} suggest that these assumptions could be reasonably weakened. \end{remark}
+We restrict $Q$ as follows: \begin{assumption} Q satisfies the following properties: \begin{itemize}[topsep = 1pt] \item $Y(a) \in [-M, M]$ for some $M < \infty$, for $a \in \{0, 1\}$. \item $X \in \mathcal{X} = \bigtimes_{j=1}^d [b_j, c_j]$, for some $\{b_j, c_j\}_{j=1}^d$ finite. \item $X = (X_C, X_D)$, where $X_C \in \mathbb{R}^{d_1}$ for some $d_1 \in \{0, 1, 2, ..., d\}$ is continuously distributed with a bounded, strictly positive density. $X_D \in \mathbb{R}^{d - d_1}$ is discretely distributed with finite support. \end{itemize} \end{assumption} \begin{remark} The assumptions imposed on $(Y(1),Y(0),X)$ in Assumption \ref{ass:bounded} are used frequently throughout the proofs of our results.
+However, they may be stronger than desirable in some applications.
+For example, the assumption that $X$ has only discrete or continuous components which are supported on a rectangle may fail in certain practical examples (see for example the set of covariates considered in Section \ref{sec:application}).
+However, in the simulations presented in Section \ref{sec:simulations} and Appendix \ref{sec:supp_sim} we consider designs where $Y(a)$ has unbounded support and $X$ is not supported on a rectangle, and these results suggest that Assumption \ref{ass:bounded} could be reasonably weakened.
+We further note that although a user does not need to specify a choice of $M$ to implement our procedure, they are required to specify a choice of $\mathcal{X}$.
+We illustrate this point in the application presented in Section \ref{sec:application}. \end{remark}

 Our quantity of interest is the average treatment effect (ATE) given by:

 An experiment on an i.i.d sample $\{(Y_i(1), Y_i(0), X_i)\}_{i=1}^n$ produces the following data: